aboutcircles/circles-nethermind-plugin/src/Cache/API_REFERENCE.md

 - `type` can be: `"Human"`, `"Organization"`, or `"Group"`
 - `registeredAt` is Unix timestamp (V2 only, null for V1-only avatars)
 - `cidV0` is IPFS CID for avatar's profile metadata
+- `shortName` is the V2 registered short name in Base58Btc format (e.g., "zAlice")
+- `lastProcessedBlock` indicates the cache's latest processed block
+- `timestamp` is the Unix timestamp when the response was generated

 ---